sans-script/ohmywindow/README.md

-# Oh My Windows - Windows Resizer & Positioner
+# Oh My Window - Window Resizer & Positioner

-Oh My Windows aka WRP (Windows Resizer & Positioner) is a project that allows you to interactively resize and reposition any open window on Windows 10/11 using PowerShell.
+Oh My Window aka WRP (Window Resizer & Positioner) is a project that allows you to interactively resize and reposition any open window on Windows 10/11 using PowerShell.
 It provides an interface to select a window, view its current size and position, and apply custom or preset geometries.
 Presets are loaded from a JSON file and can be easily extended.

+## Why this project?

+This project was created because sometimes I need to use WSA (Windows Subsystem for Android) and want to set window sizes to very specific dimensions that resemble a smartphone screen.
+It's ideal when you need an exact width and height, instead of adjusting manually with the mouse, which can be imprecise.
+With this tool, you can quickly apply precise dimensions and positions to any window, making it especially useful for testing, development, or simply improving your workflow.

 ## Features